This is who I am and this is who I want to be

 Subsequent sessions - £45.00 per hour

-Sessions booked that are cancelled at less than 48hrs notice will be charged at £20.00 per hour.
+Sessions booked that are cancelled at less than 48hrs notice will be charged at £25.00 per hour, any cancellation on the actual day is charged at £45.00.